MyHush/terminology/README.md

 The latest generation of shielded addresses (zaddrs) which are fast and have many provable guarantees about certain potential bugs existing.

+## Sapling Consolidation

+An advanced feature originally developed by ZER which was ported to HUSH and improved in various ways, such as by adding Sietch support and reducing metadata leakage.
+It actively "consolidates" many ZUTXOs into single and hence more efficient-to-spend ZUTXOs, which makes wallets faster and also protects against dusting attacks.

 ## Sprout

 The original generation of shielded adddresses (zaddrs) which had many bugs, and were replaced with a new implementation that did not suffer